hackrepair/hackrepair-admin-login-notifier/readme.txt

 Why make it so hard–geez!

 This has left me with a choice.
-Either I recommend my clients install one of those 100+ feature plugins, which include notification as an extra feature, or I eliminate all frustration and create a 1-click to install notification plugin for my clients.
+Either I recommend clients install one of those 100+ feature plugins, which include notification as an extra feature, or I eliminate all frustration and create a 1-click to install notification plugin for my clients.

 So The Hack Repair Guy's Admin Login Notifier plugin was born.